PrepperJO/CH_Manager_Win10Fix/README.md

 1. Open Device Manager in Windows
 2. Find the CH Products list and expand it
 3. For every device listed:
-  a  Right click, then click properties in the window for the device. b  Click the Power Management tab, if there is one.
-If not, just close the window and move to the next device c UNCHECK the box that says ***"Allow the computer to turn off this device to save power"***
+ 1. Right click, then click properties in the window for the device.
+ 2. Click the Power Management tab, if there is one.
+If not, just close the window and move to the next device
+ 3. UNCHECK the box that says ***"Allow the computer to turn off this device to save power"***